Higher Education Accreditation Peer Reviewers

 - Write a peer review report summarizing the team’s findings after the site visit.
 This report is shared with the program as well as forwarded to the Commission for their use in making the final accreditation decision.

-Apply to Become a Higher Education Peer Reviewer
+Application to Become a Higher Education Peer Reviewer

 Applications are accepted January through February and August through September each year.
 Qualified applicants from the January/February application cohort will be invited to participate in an online training occuring in March.
 Training for those in the August/September cohort will occur in October.